 Strategy 1.4: Ensure local and regional governments always consider the interdependence between development and transportation when making land use decisions.

-- Action 1.4.2: Work with transit agencies serving Sonoma County to make sure bicycles can be accommodated on buses, and secure bike parking is available at most major bus stops and transit hubs.
+Action 1.4.2: Work with transit agencies serving Sonoma County to make sure bicycles can be accommodated on buses and trains, and secure bike parking is available at transit hubs and train stations.

 Sonoma County has a culture where bicyclists of all ages feel safe when traveling in Sonoma County.

-Strategy 2.2: Expand the demographic and social range of people involved in bicycle advocacy.
+Strategy 2.2: Expand the demographic and social range of people involved in bicycle riding and advocacy.

 Strategy 2.3: Establish regularly scheduled beginner level rides ("Fun Rides") in various locations throughout Sonoma County.
 Provide mechanical support, mentors, and street skills instruction to make the events as enjoyable as possible for beginning cyclists.